Nicholas-Campanella/not-sure-what-to-name-this-project-/README.md

 ## S.W.O.T.

-Strengths:
+Strengths: willingness to fail

 Weaknesses:CSS,HTML,JS,React

-Oppotunities: the fact that I will be able to work on the areas im week on
+Oppotunities: the fact that I will be able to work on the areas Im week in

-Threats:having: a project that isn't appiling
+Threats:having: a project that isn't appiling, taking to much on task, lossing trak of time.

 ## Change Log